Employers are usually not happy to discover an employee is job hunting.

 How should you conduct your search so that you can still have the option to stay where you are as you compare your potential options?
 These days, we are more transparent than ever.

-Through Social Media like LinkedIn, anyone can see your profile is up to date.
+Through social media like LinkedIn, anyone can see your profile is up to date.
 You can also make it clear that you are open to receiving communication regarding Career Opportunities (if you activate that option).
 But in reality, the up to date profile is not a problem, and most employers are not too concerned about checking every employee's settings on LinkedIn.

 How and what you communicate outwardly can signal yellow flags to your employer that you're a "flight risk."

 Naturally, your entire profile should be up to date.
 Hopefully, you've gotten Recommendations along the way.
 If you need to grow that section of your Profile, only release one per month -- a bunch in one month signals you're actively working on your Profile which could indicate job hunting.

 Obviously, stating you are open to job opportunities will capture the eye of recruiters and hiring managers, but it is pretty risky to do when you are employed.
 Chances are someone at your company will happen to see it at some point.

-If you post your resume on a job board, it can easily be found by Human Resources conducting searches for new potential employees who have similar background and location as you.
+If you post your resume on a job board, it can easily be found by Human Resources conducting searches for new potential employees who have a similar background and location as you.

 Since resumes are dated and often refreshed, they'll know you've recently put your resume out there for consideration.

-If you have an up-to-date resume on your web site (which can be found through Google searches), it may be reviewed by recruiters, but many people have a resume on their site as a background to their qualifications.
+If you have an up to date resume on your web site (which can be found through Google searches), it may be reviewed by recruiters, but many people have a resume on their site as a background for their qualifications.